 Harassment and Discrimination Policy

-Members of the Rocky Mountain College community have the right to work and study in an environment free of harassment and discrimination.
+Member of the Rocky Mountain College community have the right to work and study in an environment free of harassment and discrimination.
 Rocky Mountain College strongly disapproves of and forbids the harassment of students.
-The College will not tolerate discrimination or harassment, which includes discrimination or harassment based on race, color, sex, religion, national origin, citizenship, age, disability or sexual orientation.
-Student claims of harassment and discrimination should be reported to the Vice President for Student Life/Dean of Students or campus counselor, who will determine an appropriate course of action based on the nature of the claim, which may include filing a charge of harassment via the complaint resolution procedure outlined below.
+The College will not tolerate discrimination or harassment, which includes discrimination or harassment based on race, color, sex, religion, national origin, citizenship, age, disability, or sexual orientation.
+Student claims of harassment and discrimination should be reported to the vice president/dean for student life or campus counselor, who will help students to determine an appropriate course of action based on the nature of the claim, which may include filing a charge of harassment via the complaint resolution procedure outlined below.

 Harassment and Discrimination Definitions

-Rocky Mountain College does not and will not tolerate harassment of its students, faculty, staff and administration.
-The term “harassment” includes, but is not limited to, slurs, jokes and other verbal, graphic or physical conduct relating to an individual’s race, color, sex, religion, national origin, citizenship, age, disability or sexual orientation.
-Harassment also includes sexual advances, requests for sexual favors, unwelcome or offensive touching and other verbal, graphic or physical conduct of a sexual nature.
+The term "harassment" includes, but is not limited to slurs, jokes, and other verbal, graphic, or physical conduct relating to an individual's race, color, sex, religion, national origin, citizenship, age, disability, or sexual orientation.

 Sexual Harassment Policy

-It is the policy of the College to provide a working, learning and teaching environment free from unlawful harassment of any kind, including sexual harassment.
-Sexual harassment of any student, on or off-campus, is prohibited and will not be tolerated.
-Retaliation against a person who reports or complains about harassment or who participates in the investigation of a harassment complaint is also prohibited.
+It is the policy of the College to provide a working, learning, and teaching environment free from unlawful harassment of any kind, including sexual harassment.
+Sexual harassment of any student, on or off campus, is prohibited and will not be tolerated.
+Retaliation against a person who reports or complains about harassment or who participates in the investigation of a harassment complain is also prohibited.